+3. DEFINITIONS AND INTERPRETATION RULES WITH REGARD TO VEHICLE CATEGORIES AND MASSES

+3.1.
+Vehicle categories

-- 3. DEFINITIONS AND INTERPRETATION RULES WITH REGARD TO VEHICLE CATEGORIES AND MASSES - 3.1.
-Definitions used for vehicle categories - 3.1.1.
-"Vehicle" or "Road vehicle" means any wheeled or track-laying object [with a maximum design speed of more than [6] km/h] intended for circulation on the road that is either self-propelled or towed by a self-propelled object. - 3.1.2.
+- 3.1.1.
+"Vehicle" or "Road Vehicle" means any wheeled structure with a maximum design speed of more than 6 km/h intended for circulation on the road that is either self-propelled or towed by a self-propelled structure. - 3.1.2.
 "Power-driven vehicle" means any self-propelled vehicle. - 3.1.3.
-"Motor vehicle" means a power-driven vehicle, being complete or incomplete, [with a maximum design speed exceeding [25] km/h], except agricultural and forestry tractors (see para.
+"Motor vehicle" means a power-driven vehicle, other than agricultural and forestry tractors (see para.
 4.6.) and mobile machinery (see para.
-3.1.11.). - 3.1.4.
+3.1.9.). - 3.1.4.
 "Trailer" means any non-self propelled vehicle, which is designed and constructed to be towed by a power-driven vehicle. - 3.1.5.
-(Vehicle definition of the Special Resolution No.1 (S.R.1) is not included).
+"Towing vehicle" 2/ means any self-propelled vehicle the principle purpose of which is to tow a trailer. - 3.1.6.
+"Vehicle combination" means any ensemble constituted by a power-driven vehicle coupled to one or more trailer(s).